 The other theory, I'll run it by you and you see what you think.

-And so that there is a there's a sort of a uh behind the scenes handshake of the table.
+And so that there's a sort of a behind-the-scenes handshake of the table.

-And they got pretty close to it last night, and a fur really started flying.
+And they got pretty close to it last night, and the fur really started flying.

-Now, this is just a theory that the DNC's told these people go out and say what you want about each other, but do not go anywhere that could ruin our nominee's chances, whoever it is in the general by getting this stuff out there.
+Now, this is just a theory that the DNC has told these people, go out and say what you want about each other, but do not go anywhere that could ruin our nominees' chances, whoever it is in the general by getting this stuff out there.

 And McCain has given us the framework for this.